Direct oral anticoagulants (DOACS) - Xa

-Rivaroxaban and apixaban are the first drugs in this group of new oral anticoagulants (NOACs).
+Rivaroxaban and apixaban are the first drugs in this group of direct oral anticoagulants (DOACs) that target a one specific coagulation factor.
 As their group name already suggests, they act by directly inhibiting clotting factor Xa in a reversible and selective manner.
 Due to this mechanism both the intrinsic and the extrinsic coagulation pathways are interrupted.

 Rivaroxaban and apixaban are both registered for the prevention of thromboembolic events in patients who received hip or knee surgery.
 In addition, rivaroxaban may be used for the prevention of stroke and systemic embolism in patients with atrial fibrillation and for the treatment and prevention of deep venous thrombosis, and the prevention of pulmonary embolism.

 The most common adverse effects of direct factor Xa inhibitors are anaemia, dizziness, headache, syncope (fainting),